ORWO Wolfen NC 500 Film Review

 A brief history of ORWO film brand.

-Today’s ORWO brand name has changed hands a few times until finding use again with InovisCoat GmbH — a company rumoured to also produce films for Lomography.
-Those of you who tried shooting Lomochrome Metropolis may find some similarities between the “world’s first truly new color negative film stock in over a decade” and today’s new Wolfen stocks.
+Since then, the ORWO name has changed hands a few times until finding use again with InovisCoat GmbH — a company rumoured to also produce films for Lomography.
+Those of you who tried shooting Lomochrome Metropolis may find some similarities in grain and colours between the “world’s first truly new color negative film stock in over a decade” and today’s new Wolfen stocks.

-Indeed, two new colour ORWO films are available today: Wolfen NC 400 and Wolfen NC 500.
-Both films have a box speed of ISO 400 and, according to the samples I’ve seen online, look similar, except for how they render the blue hues (NC 400 rendering blues a lot deeper).
+Recently, ORWO released two new colour film stocks: Wolfen NC 400 and Wolfen NC 500.
+Both films have a box speed of ISO 400 and, according to the samples I’ve seen online, look similar, except that NC 400 tends to render cooler tones overall.

 Wolfen NC 500 grain, structure, resolution, and sharpness.